 |Club Trustees||Phil Gooch|

 |Minibus Trustees||Phil Gooch|

 Dave Stanway : Club Member From 2008 to Present

 Born in Stoke-on-Trent in 1962, Dave comes from a working class background, with both parents working to bring up a family of five children.
-Despite studying and training in the Electronics industry after finishing school, a lack of opportunities meant he began working life in the food industry where he met Diane, his wife of 20 years.
+Despite studying and training in the Electronics industry after finishing school, a lack of opportunities meant he began working life in the food industry where he met Diane, his wife of 20 years at the time of writing in 2013.
 Redundancy prompted a return to college and university in the field of computing, and establishing his own computer business in 1997 where he built a positive reputation in the IT industry.
 By the end of 1998 Dave began working for AT&T in Redditch, originally in a contractor role providing IT support services to the company.
 The opening of a new office in Havant encouraged a move to Hayling Island in 2000 where Dave has since taken on the role of IT Associate Manager for the company.
 With four sons and a daughter now all grown up, Dave & Diane began fostering in 2003 and currently care for an 8 year old boy with disabilities.
 Since moving to Hayling Dave has got involved with several community projects including the Station Road BMX Bike Jumps, and Playing On The Plaza among many others.

 During 2007 Dave spent 10 days in Peru walking the Inca Trail to Machu Picchu, whilst raising sponsorship money for the ‘Help The Aged’ charity.
 Dave joined the Businessmens Club in 2008 and the following year took on the role of Fund Raising Officer for the club which led to Dave being awarded the Doug Broughton ‘Achiever of the Year’ trophy two years running.